 on legal criteria.

-services to persons with developmental disabilities whose needs cannot
+services to Ohioans with developmental disabilities whose needs cannot

 be currently met in their own homes.
 Admission to a center can occur on a